 Harry Harlow, the man behind the monkey experiments, was a psychologist in the first half of the 20th century.
-At the time, there were some conflicting ideas going around about parenting styles.
+At the time, some conflicting ideas were going around about parenting styles.

 Early behaviorists didn’t think parents should be so cuddly.
 Watson told parents that lots of physical affection would slow down their development.

 For years, psychology students were taught that B.F.
 Skinner’s daughter was subject to the behaviorist’s experiments, and she went crazy after being isolated in a glass box for the first year of her life.
 Skinner said that she was raised just fine in isolation.
 (Skinner’s daughter refutes some rumors in a Guardian article.)